top of page

 • Grooming and Tacking Up

-Daily grooming of the horses before and after rides.
+Daily grooming of the horse you are riding before and after rides.
 This is a great way to form a bond with the horses in the herd.
 As part of the daily grooming, you will check the horses over for any sores or wounds, and help with keeping them in top condition.
 In South Africa, horses also need to be regularly 'dipped' to prevent tick infestations, and the nasty diseases they can carry.
 You will also need to help tack up for rides, and untack at the end of the day.

 • Tack Cleaning